-A bacteriological sample result taken from the Hamilton Road Water Treatment Facility on July 25, 2022 was found to have total coliforms of 18 cfu/100 mL.
+- reported to the MECP and MOH.
+Resamples were collected at the site and from an upstream and downstream location.
+All re-samples were determined to be acceptable by Ontario Drinking Water Standards (ODWS). - A bacteriological sample result taken from the Thompson Rd WTF on September 25, 2023 was found to have total coliforms of 1 CFU/100 mL.
 The result was reported to the MECP and MOH.
-Resamples were collected at the site and two downstream locations and all re-sampled were determined to be acceptable by ODWS levels.
+Resamples were collected at the site and from two downstream locations.
+All re-samples were determined to be acceptable by ODWS.

-APPENDIX A: SUMMARY OF CHEMICAL RESULTS
+APPENDIX 'A': SUMMARY OF CHEMICAL RESULTS